nucleus.pydantic_base¶

 The validated Pydantic model.

-• obj (Any) – The object contains string data to validate.
+obj (Any) – The object containing string data to validate.

 The validated Pydantic model.